 It took a village, and that village gathered.
 Mentors embraced our founders in small groups to help them break open access to capital.

 We were overwhelmed by the response.We didn’t have dozens of founders apply–we had almost a thousand.
 We realized we had a vast opportunity.
 The demand from founders, and investors, for a highly competitive pitch event

 paid it forward and became our first Presenting Sponsor.

 I am are proud to say they still are today.
 Their mentors make a difference cohort after cohort.
 Their presenting sponsor grant of $10,000 cohort after cohort helps attract some of the top VCs in the country to administer the prize.

-Startup Runway rises
+Startup Runway on the rise

+Late last year, we recruited a rockstar as our first executive director, Mecca Tartt.
 We’ve got plenty of sky left to conquer, and you can help.